mbfrias/nodesite/readme.md

 # website

+IVE MIGRATED AGAIN: main site is now built with next.js and available at [this repo](https://github.com/mbfrias/website)

 this is the source code for my personal website, a node.js application that uses the express framework. it is hosted on a DigitalOcean app platform droplet.

 ## server programming